 What is intermittent fasting?

-Intermittent fasting is a way of eating that includes periods of fasting — i.e., your calories are restricted for a while — alternated with you eating your regular diet.
+Intermittent fasting is a way of eating that includes periods of fasting — i.e., your calories are restricted for a while — alternated with eating your regular diet.

 Lots of people use intermittent fasting to lose weight, but there are many other benefits of intermittent fasting, from reduced inflammation to better blood sugar control to decreased belly fat.